wttech/cogboard/docs/setup.md

 ## Endpoints setup
 In order to use widgets that communicate with third party software you must first configure endpoints.
-Edit this file `knotx/conf/endpoints.conf`.
+Edit this file `knotx/conf/endpoints.json`.
-Any sensitive data from `endpoints.conf` file is never accessible for end-users.
+Any sensitive data from `endpoints.json` file is never accessible for end-users.
 Only `id` and `title` can be requested.

 ## How to run